Joshfairhead/Obsidian/Immanent/Regen Foundation/Calls/Revathi 14-12-21.md

 ---
 ## Actions
-- [ ] Schedule regular buddy calls on Mondays
+- [x] Schedule regular buddy calls on Mondays ✅ 2022-01-05
 - [ ] Connect Josh with Cosmonauts that may want to hack for planet.
 SNI hackathon deadline on the 20th December.
-- [ ] Start to articulate the Why, How and What of the governance circle.
-General structure of contents such as a timeline of workshops and outputs
+- [x] Start to articulate the Why, How and What of the governance circle.
+General structure of contents such as a timeline of workshops and outputs ✅ 2022-01-05
 - [ ] Get more information about the Regen Registry and the network health metrics.
 Will call?
 - [ ] Get up to speed on the protocols I'll be helping people with; wallets, tokens, staking & validator stuff.
 Go through the proceeses.
 Get a tour from someone?